You bought new running shoes three weeks before your race.

 For blister prevention during break-in, use these tactics:

-- Synthetic or merino wool socks work better than cotton.
+- Synthetic or merino wool socks instead of cotton

 - Anti-chafing balm on known hotspots before long runs

-- Shoe rotation means alternating between new race shoes and your old training shoes to give each pair 24-48 hours of rest.
+- Shoe rotation by alternating between new race shoes and old training shoes to give each pair 24–48 hours of rest

-- Run on flat courses during break-in because downhill running increases friction and blister risk.
+- Run on flat courses during break-in, since downhill running increases friction and blister risk

-If you feel a hotspot developing during a break-in run, stop, assess it, and address it immediately rather than powering through.
+If you feel a hotspot developing during a break-in run, stop, assess it, and address it before continuing.

 Running another 3 miles on a forming blister turns a warning sign into an injury.